1. Home/

 • Creation of specific Service Schedules or Statements of Work (SoW) for detailed service descriptions of individual outsourcing areas.

-• Integration of dedicated annexes for cross-cutting topics such as data protection, information security, or business continuity.
+• Integration of dedicated annexes for cross-cutting topics such as data protection, information security or business continuity.

-⚖ ️ Differentiation by Outsourcing Types:
+⚖ ️ Differentiation by Outsourcing Type:

-• IT Outsourcing: Focus on technical specifications, interface definitions, change management, and technology evolution.
+• IT outsourcing: Focus on technical specifications, interface definitions, change management and technology evolution.

-• Business Process Outsourcing: Emphasis on end-to-end process continuity, capacity flexibility, and cultural aspects.
+• Business Process Outsourcing: Emphasis on end-to-end process continuity, capacity flexibility and cultural aspects.

-🔄 Flexibility Mechanisms and Scalability:
+🔄 Flexibility Mechanisms and Adaptability:

 • Implementation of structured change request processes with defined decision paths and approval levels.